Non-asymptotic robustness analysis of regression depth median: Finite sample breakdown point of regression depth median

-\tb{Remarks 3.1} \bi \item[(1)] The RHS of (\ref{rd-proof.eqn}) actually implicitly involves all possible $H_v$s and the fixed $H_{\bs{\beta}}$. \item[(2)] $n\mbox{RD}(\bs{\beta}, P_n)$ in (\ref{k*.eqn}) is the least number of data points touched by tilting $H_{\bs{\beta}}$ to a vertical position in light of (\ref{rd-proof.eqn}).
-The $k^*(P_n)$ then is the maximum (w.r.t. $\bs{\beta}$s) of the least number of data points touched by tilting a $H_{\bs{\beta}}$ to a vertical position.
-That is the least number of data points touched by tilting $H_{\bs{\beta}_m}$ in any way to a vertical position with $\bs{\beta}_m$ attaining the maximum RD (i.e. $\bs{\beta}_m$ is a RD maximizer). \pend \ei
+\tb{Remark 3.1} \bi \item[]The quantity $n\mbox{RD}(\bs{\beta}, \mbox{Pr}_n)$ in (\ref{k*.eqn}) is the least number of data points touched by tilting $H_{\bs{\beta}}$ to a vertical position in light of (\ref{rd-proof.eqn}).
+The $k^*(\mbox{Pr}_n)$ then is the maximum (w.r.t. $\bs{\beta}$s) of the least number of data points touched by tilting a $H_{\bs{\beta}}$ to a vertical position.
+That is the least number of data points touched by tilting $H_{\bs{\beta}_m}$ in any way to a vertical position with $\bs{\beta}_m$ attaining the maximum RD (i.e. $\bs{\beta}_m$ is an RD maximizer). \pend \ei \vs